-Two and 3- year olds have many skills but controlling their tempers is not one of them.
+Two- and three- year olds have many skills, but controlling their tempers is not one of them.
 Tantrums are common at this age because toddlers are becoming independent and developing their own wants, needs, and ideas.
 However, they are not yet able to express their wants and feelings with words.
-Take comfort in the fact that most children outgrow tantrums by age 4.
+Take comfort in the fact that most children outgrow tantrums by age four.

 What you might be seeing